Note

 Evaluator parameter format

-When passing in your built-in evaluators, it's important to specify the right keyword mapping in the evaluators
+When you pass in your built-in evaluators, it's important to specify the right keyword mapping in the evaluators

 parameter list.
 The following table is the keyword mapping required for the results from your built-in evaluators to show up in the UI when logged to your Azure AI project.